octobercms/docs/3.x/extend/database/structure.md

 `$table->timestamp('added_on');`  |  TIMESTAMP equivalent for the database.
 `$table->timestamps();`  |  Adds `created_at` and `updated_at` columns.

-#### Column Modifiers
+### Column Modifiers

 In addition to the column types listed above, there are several other column "modifiers" which you may use while adding the column.
-For example, to make the column "nullable", you may use the `nullable` method:
+For example, to make the column "nullable", you may use the `nullable` method.

 ```php
 Schema::table('users', function ($table) {